Last Updated on June 10, 2025

 While gold was used on occasion during the Roman Kingdom and the Roman Republic, it was Julius Caesar, the last leader of the Republic between 49BC – 44BC who instituted the use of gold coins in greater quantities with the minting of the 8 gram gold aureus.

 The aureus circulated alongside the silver denarius and, during the time of Julius Caesar, 1 aureus was worth 25 denarii.
+Gold was mainly used for larger transactions by the wealthy, while silver could be used for smaller transactions by the general population.

 Successive Roman emperors debased the silver currency over the next several hundred years leading to rising prices, price controls and general economic chaos.

-His gold solidus permanently replaced the aureus.
+His new gold solidus permanently replaced the aureus.

-Constantine maintained the fixed weight of the solidus without debasement and managed to restore some short to medium term stability to the Roman economy.
+It was smaller at 4.55 grams of gold, however Constantine maintained the fixed weight of the solidus without debasement and managed to restore some short to medium term stability to the Roman economy.

 The damage, however, was done and a combination of military overextension along with economic decline led to the demise of Rome and its eventual fall in 476AD.

 Yet the gold solidus survived the fall of the Western Roman Empire and continued to circulate for hundreds of years in the Eastern Roman or Byzantine Empire.
+It is a hugely significant coin in the history of gold, not so much due to its introduction in 312AD but due its long life in the Byzantine Empire.

 With the fall of Rome, wealth, power and influenced shifted East.
 First to the Byzantine Empire and then the the Ottoman Empire.